Astelan5/PokeHelper-Public/README.md

 - `kick` :
 argument: `<@User>`
 Removes this user from your clan in PokeHelper.
+- `kickbyname` :
+- argument: `<user name>`
+Removes this user from your clan in PokeHelper.
+The name must match their name in their full (Name#1234) discord user name.
 - `goal set`
 - `goal view`
 - `goal reset`